-Government Shutdown FAQs
+Government Shutdown FAQ

 The Smithsonian's National Zoo and Conservation Biology Institute, like all Smithsonian museums, receives federal funding.
-Thus, during a government shutdown, the Zoo—and the rest of the Smithsonian museums—must close to the public.
+Thus, during a government shutdown, the Zoo — and the rest of the Smithsonian museums — must close to the public.

 All the animals at the Zoo and at the Smithsonian Conservation Biology Institute in Front Royal, Virginia, will continue to be fed and cared for.
 A shutdown will not affect our commitment to the safety of our staff and standard of excellence in animal care.